Skip to content

 The Freesurfer and the Cost of B

 To understand the significance of Hohn’s moves, we need a framework.
-In The Infinite Investor, we decompose every business into two forces: A (the revenue generated by existing operations) and B (the incremental capital required to generate the next unit of revenue).
+In The Infinite Investor, we decompose every business into two forces: A (the existing operations — the moat, the recurring cash flow, the toll collected today) and B (growth — the secular expansion of the addressable market, the wave that carries revenue forward).

-The quality of a business is determined by the relationship between these two forces.
-When B is zero — when growth costs nothing — the business compounds freely.
-Every incremental dollar of revenue falls directly into free cash flow.
+What distinguishes businesses is not the size of B but its cost.
+When the cost of B is zero — when growth arrives for free — every incremental dollar of revenue falls directly into free cash flow.
 No new factory, no new fleet, no new patent.
 This is what we call a Free B: the rarest and most valuable condition in investing.

 A business that has a Free B and rides a growing wave of demand without having to build that wave is what we call a Freesurfer.